 Electronic patient records will start to be built as soon as the system is introduced.
 Over time paper records will gradually become less relevant and the need to access and store them will reduce.
 Paper records that need to be accessible on the new system can be scanned in and there is also functionality built in to create forms.

 Yes.
-We’re currently working with other regional providers in development of a solution that will feed into local trusts.
-It’s important patients can move smoothly between services.
-Up until now we’ve not been able to share information between trusts because we didn’t have the right data – eLancs will enable a new integrated approach.
+We’re currently working with Lancashire and South Cumbria Integrated Care System and other regional providers in development of a solution that will feed into local trusts.
+It is important patients can move smoothly between services.

 For example, if you are a patient at Royal Blackburn Hospital your records will be available at all sites.

 The system is a hosted system running through East Lancashire Networks.
 Any community site that has access to East Lancashire’s network will, with the correct permissions and access be able to log into the system.
 EMIS will continue to be used in the community.

 Enhanced resilience is already being built into our IT systems to ensure the infrastructure is ready and suitable for eLancs.
 Developments include quadrupling internet speeds across the Trust, introduction of 400 new wireless access points and the addition of new network technology that’s ten times faster.

 If connection is ever lost temporarily, back up data would be immediately available to support our business continuity systems — and typical ‘up-time’ for the software is 98.98%.
 Any system updates needed will be managed and controlled.

 Yes.
 There will be an interface built in to enable a live link between the ePR and the pharmacy system.
 A key member of the team is the Chief Pharmacy Information Officer who is leading on this part of the project.